-July Core Lecture Series: These daily lectures are provided during the first month of nephrology fellowship and are intended to cover basic topics in clinical nephrology essential to jump-start clinical training in nephrology.
+July-August Core Lectures: These daily lectures are provided during the first month of nephrology fellowship and are intended to cover basic topics in clinical nephrology essential to jump-start clinical training in nephrology.

 Journal Club: This hour-long weekly conference reviews important basic science and clinical research publications with the objectives of imparting skills in the critical review of medical literature and familiarizing participants with publications of significant relevance or application to research and/or clinical practice in nephrology and related fields.

 Clinical Pathologic Correlation Conference (CPCC): During this hour-long conference, relevant medical history and clinical data of cases seen at Johns Hopkins and external institutions are presented and histopathologic findings are reviewed in detail with renal pathologists with the purpose of correlating clinical findings with renal histopathologic observations.

 Kidney (and Pancreas) Transplant Meeting: Specific issues regarding potential transplant donors and recipients that arise after initial pre-transplant evaluations are discussed in this weekly meeting to confirm final donation or transplantation eligibility.
 Psychosocial, ethical, cultural as well as medical issues are discussed among all members of the transplant team which consists of transplant nephrologists, renal fellows, transplant surgeons, mid-level clinical providers, social workers, and psychologists.